enetsee/datalog/README.md

 ## Source

-A typed source representation for Datalog supporting user defined subtypes and union types and extralogical predicates.
+A typed source representation for Datalog supporting user defined subtypes and union types, extralogical predicates, negation of body literals and disjunction of body literals.

+The`Source` repesentation compiles to the `Raw` intermediate representation in Core.

 Roadmap includes: